Which is a better pond sealing option- Bentonite or SoilFloc?

 Embankment or dam seepage:

 SoilFloc should be used in situations where water is still in the pond.
 If the pond is drained then bentonite can be used.
+Once the embankment is dried, bentonite can be spread evenly over the soil, mixed into the top 4-6 inches, and then compacted with a vibratory roller.
 It is VERY important to compact the bentonite into the dam embankment so that once the material is hydrated, it doesn't slide down to the bottom of the embankment.

 Pond sealing option that is safe for fish and wildlife: